dgrisham/wenv/README.rst

 Note that simply running `wenv task` defaults to `wenv task show`.

 By default, the Taskwarrior `project` attribute is set to the name of the wenv.
-To override this with a different value, set `WENV_PROJECT` to a different string in `wenv_def()`.
+To override this with a different value, set `WENV_PROJECT` to the desired string in `wenv_def()`.

 Additionally, the wenv framework can automatically start and stop a project's